Legislature(2025 - 2026)BARNES 124

 REPRESENTATIVE STAPP agreed with Representative Mears that the

-spur needs to be included in an overall tariff, but this bill is
+spur needs to be included in an overall tariff, but said this

 2:12:58 PM